 How to read a QR code

-To read a a hardlink or physical world hyperlink, a smartphone or computer equipped with a web cam needs to have the correct reader software.
+To read a hard link or physical world hyperlink, a smartphone or computer equipped with a webcam needs to have the correct reader software.
 It will interpret the scanned image and launch a browser to visit the programmed URL.
 Do a web search using the keywords “QR reader” and the make of your phone to find such applications.

 How to generate or create a QR code

-There are a number of stand-alone bar code generators on the market.
-I don’t have an experience with such applications and cannot recommend any software.
+There are a number of stand-alone barcode generators on the market.
+I don’t have experience with such applications and cannot recommend any software.
 I have read good things about Barcode Studio from Tec IT, which is available for both OS X and Windows.